imduchuyyy/p-amm/README.md

-# Cheapest implementaion of AMM on solana
+# The cheapest implementaion of AMM on solana